lucasolivo/Pokedex/README.md

 Update 6/16: Added the 'stats' command to show the current stats of a pokemon and logic to calculate the current stats of a pokemon based on level (natures and evs/ivs not implemented).
 Logic is based on current gen calculations.

 Update 6/17: Added abilities to Pokemon that you catch, a random one is assigned, even hidden abilities!
+Added nickname support to get closer to your Pokemon.